XtendedGreg/ntp-clock/README.md

   - Hit the ESC key to exit edit mode
   - Type ":wq" to write the changes and quit the editor
 - Restart the ntp-clock process ```/etc/init.d/ntp-clock restart```
-- Once you have confirmed that the clock starts and runs successfully, save the changes ```lbu commit```
+- Once you have confirmed that the clock starts and runs successfully, save the changes to persist past reboots ```lbu commit -d```
 - Restart the Raspberry Pi ```restart```

 Following the installation procedure, the clock should boot and display the clock with the correct time automatically.